Head-On Collisions

 Fender Benders

 One of the most common types of car accidents is a fender bender.
-While this is considered a minor accident, it typically causes vehicle damage, with rarely any serious injuries sustained by the drivers and or passengers.
+While this is considered a minor accident, it typically causes vehicle damage, with rarely any serious injuries sustained by drivers and/or passengers.
 Those involved in the accident may experience whiplash, injuries to the arm and wrist, and back pain.
 Fender benders occur at low speeds and are a result of distracted driving, navigating crowded spaces like parking lots, and more.

 Rear-End Collision